kisom/brokenlcd.net/brokenlcd/site.md

-About this Site
+about this site
 ===============

-The source for this site consists of a tree of plaintext files (written in vim) containing a somewhat-simplified markdown; each file represents a separate page.
+the source for this site consists of a tree of plaintext files (written in vim) containing a somewhat-simplified markdown; each file represents a separate page.